AdaptChat/legal/terms-of-services.md

 ## Jurisdiction

-These terms will be interpreted in accordance with the laws of the United States of America.
+These terms will be interpreted in accordance with the laws of the State of Maryland and the laws of the United States of America.

 ## Privacy Policy